-This robust kayak will hold up to three people, or a lot of extra gear.
-With a 650-pound weight capacity, you can take a lot of stuff with you, and the SE370 is stable and durable.
+This robust kayak will hold up to three people or a lot of extra gear.
+With a 650-pound weight capacity, you can take a lot of stuff, and the SE370 is stable and durable.

-Inflatable kayaks are incredibly portable, and you can set this up in less than 10 minutes.
-This is an excellent kayak for beginners since it is lightweight and easy to handle.
+Inflatable kayaks are incredibly portable; you can set this up in less than 10 minutes.
+This is one of the best beginner kayaks since it is lightweight and easy to handle.
 One key feature of this kayak is the hull is tough enough to withstand dog claws.

-Other great features include a pressure gauge and repair kit, grab line on both the front and back, I-beam floor for stability and support.
+Other great features include a pressure gauge and repair kit, a grab line on both the front and back and an I-beam floor for stability and support.

 Easy to transport without a car rack